ONSdigital/blaise-integration-tests/README.md

 "ActivationCode"=""
 ```

-## Download test questionnaire
+### Download test questionnaire

-Most of the tests need a .bpkg file, which is a Blaise package containing a questionnaire instrument.
-The tests will prepare the testing environment by deploying the test questionnaire to it.
+Most of the tests require a `.bpkg` file, which is a Blaise package containing a questionnaire instrument.
+The tests prepare the testing environment by deploying this test questionnaire.

 You can download the latest test questionnaire from [Confluence](https://confluence.ons.gov.uk/display/QSS/Blaise+5+Questionnaire+Instrument+Artefacts) or the [Blaise shared GCP storage bucket](https://console.cloud.google.com/storage/browser?project=ons-blaise-v2-shared).

-## Configure the solution
+### Configure the solution

 [Add our Azure DevOps artifacts feed to Visual Studio.](https://confluence.ons.gov.uk/display/QSS/How-to+connect+to+our+private+NuGet+package+source)